15 Ways Flying on an Airplane Affects Your Body

 Water retention—otherwise known as bloat—shows up in areas aside from your abdomen.
 Unfortunately, the ingestion of salty foods combined with an overall lack of movement causes your face to bloat as well.
-Walking around your new destination for a little bit should drain this facial fluid—just steer clear of taking any selfies immediately after landing.
+Walking around your new destination for a little bit should drain this facial fluid.

 On a plane, there's nowhere to run and nowhere to hide, especially when it comes to germs.
-TODAY conducted a cross-country experiment and found that the bacteria responsible for the common cold, influenza, E. coli, listeria, and MRSA were all present in airports and on planes.
-And if someone in close proximity to you is sick, you suffer an 80 percent chance of coming down with whatever they have, according to a study from Emory University and Georgia Tech.
-Not the best way to start a vacation.
+When Today conducted a cross-country experiment in 2014, they found that the bacteria responsible for the common cold, influenza, E. coli, listeria, and MRSA were all present in airports and on planes.

 Your dull toothaches turn into serious sores.